 In both traditions, kids leave their teeth under their pillow in hopes that there’ll be some money or a small gift left by the tooth mouse when they wake up.

 What does the French tooth Mouse look like?

 Unlike Santa Claus, there is no universal image or uniform that the tooth mouse wears.

-Most of the time, la petite Souris is depicted sneaking around completely naked, exchanging teeth for money, but sometimes the little mouse wears clothes, sometimes just a shirt but naked on the bottom or vice versa.
+Most of the time, la petite Souris is depicted sneaking around completely naked, exchanging teeth for money.

 The little mouse doesn’t have wings, a wand, or special fairy dust like the tooth fairy.

 Unlike the tooth fairy, la petite souris has no magical instrument or wand.